 I know the feeling of being excluded, and so do all black people.
 Our response, however, wasn't to pout (for long,) but to make spaces for ourselves in a world that would not allow us into theirs.

-We have our "black is beautiful" FB groups, award shows like the NAACP awards, black cohorts, and networks, as well as universities and clubs because for so long, we weren't allowed to the mainstream versions.
+We have our "black is beautiful" FB groups, award shows like the NAACP awards, black cohorts, and networks, as well as universities and clubs because for so long, we weren't allowed into the mainstream ones.
 Even now, black people continue to be shut out or walk into certain spaces, just to realize they are the only black person there.

 You don't have a right to a hurt feeling, not this time.